Bone (comics): Omnibus edition

 An omnibus edition, compiling all 55 issues in one volume (ISBN 1-888963-14-X), was released originally by Cartoon Books imprint in a paperback volume.
 This release was intended to celebrate both the end of the series and the release of the full-color editions.
 First released in 2004 and promoted as only a limited print run being available, this edition has been reprinted several times since.

 In addition to the paperback release, a signed limited edition hardcover release was issued.
 The deluxe hardcover featured gold embossed lettering on the cover, gilded edges, and a cloth ribbon bookmark.
 The end pages are printed with a map of The Valley and it comes with a full-color signed and numbered bookplate.
 This release originally sold for around $125 (USD) and was initially limited to 2,000 copies.
 The series has been reprinted 13 times, also featuring a signed limited edition of the 13th pressing version sold during November 2009.

 The collection won the 2005 Eisner Award for Best Graphic Album-Reprint, and was listed at No. 3 in Time magazine's "Best Comix of 2004".
 Reviewer Andrew Arnold said of the collection, which was published at the conclusion of the monthly series: "As sweeping as the Lord of the Rings cycle, but much funnier ...
 Smith imbues even simple dialogue panels with animation.
 Now that it's finished Bone should join the ranks of Lord of the Rings and Harry Potter in the young adult pantheon".

 Full-color omnibus edition

 In November 2011, for its 20th anniversary, a full-color, omnibus edition was released.
-It has a special section in the back with a cover gallery of the original comics, an illustrated timeline of Bone's 20-year history, and an essay by author Smith.
+It includes a special section in consisting of a cover gallery of the original comics, an illustrated timeline of Bone's 20-year history, and an essay by author Smith.
 A special edition was also released that included the book, a signed print by Jeff Smith, a Phoney Bone gold coin, three pewter bone figures of Fone Bone, Phoney Bone and Smiley Bone, a copy of The Cartoonist documentary DVD, and a miniature facsimile of the first issue, all held in a box decorated with an illustration of Fone Bone.